oxivanisher/JamesII/README.md

 * Kodi (managed) to trigger database updates and display onscreen messages
 * Evdev (managed) to be controlled by IR devices (you have to configure your evdev things yourself!)
 * Voice-Commands (managed) to control James via voice!
 Just like LCARS (if you add some fantasy ;) )

+### Python 3
+JamesII was partially ported to python 3.
+The core things are working, but there might be errors found in the future.
+The most errors had to do with UTF-8, encoding and decoding things.
+The following plugins where not tested with python
+3:
+* Dbus-Notify
+* HTTP Server
+* Monitor
+* Motion
+* Voice-Commands
+* Wakeonlan

 #### Plugin modes explanation:
 * Manual: Passive plugins are run exclusively, normally with a separate bash command